-Partnerships, multiple-member LLCs, and S-corporations are treated as pass-through entities for tax purposes, absent a tax election to be treated as a C-corporation.
+Partnerships, multiple-member LLCs and S-corporations are treated as pass-through entities for tax purposes, absent a tax election to be treated as a C-corporation.
 A pass-through entity does not pay an entity level tax.
-Instead, the pass-through entity's profits and losses generally pass through to its partners, members, or stockholders, who include their respective share of those items on their individual income tax returns (whether or not distributed).
+Instead, the pass-through entity's profits and losses generally pass-through to its partners, members or stockholders who include their respective share of those items on their individual income tax returns (whether or not distributed).

 If the seller is a pass-through entity and the divested business consists of assets directly held by the seller or held through another pass-through entity, a buyer of the assets of the divested business (or of the pass-through entity that holds those assets) receives a cost basis in the purchased assets.
-This reflects the purchase price paid, rather than the seller's historic basis in these assets.
+This reflects the purchase price paid (rather than the seller's historic basis in these assets).

-Where the purchase price reflects value in excess of the fair market value of the purchased tangible assets, part of the resulting basis is allocated to the goodwill, going concern value, and other intangible assets of the purchased business.
-The basis of goodwill, going concern value, and other intangible assets generally is eligible to be written off for tax purposes on a straight-line basis over a 15-year period beginning with the month of acquisition (IRC § 197).
+Where the purchase price reflects value in excess of the fair market value of the purchased tangible assets, part of the resulting basis is allocated to the good will, going concern value and other intangible assets of the purchased business.
+The basis of good will, going concern value and other intangible assets generally is eligible to be written off for tax purposes on a straight-line basis over the 15 years following the purchase (see $IRC \$ 197).
 A buyer typically evaluates the present value of these future tax deductions when calculating its purchase price.

-Seller is a C-Corporation
+Seller is a C-corporation

-A C-corporation, unlike a pass-through entity, is generally subject to two levels of tax on its income:
+While the most common corporate form, C-corporations, unlike pass-through entities, generally are subject to two levels of tax on their income:

-- · At the entity level when earned. - At the stockholder level when distributed.
+- At the entity level when earned. - At the stockholder level when distributed.